 About Heart Arrythmias

 Because catheter ablation is an invasive procedure, patients tend to wait longer for treatment, with a consequent drop in quality of life and aggravation of the arrythmia.
-There are up to 600,000 catheter ablation procedures per year in Europe and North America.
+In 2019, there were approximately 1.1 million catheter ablation procedures worldwide.
 Apart from the patient discomfort due to the surgical procedure (under partial or total anaesthesia) and the high cost due to the length (2-7 hours) and manpower required (up to 10 medical staff), the treatment effectiveness varies largely between 20%-80%.

 For more information of catheter ablation for the treatment of heart arrhythmias, please visit this page.